MarvinTeichmann/KittiBox/README.md

 To utilize the entire TensorVision functionality install it using

-`$ cd KittiSeg/submodules/TensorVision` <br>
+`$ cd KittiBox/submodules/TensorVision` <br>
 `$ python setup install`

 Now you can use the TensorVision command line tools, which includes:

-`tv-train --hypes hypes/KittiSeg.json` trains a json model. <br>
+`tv-train --hypes hypes/KittiBox.json` trains a json model. <br>
 `tv-continue --logdir PATH/TO/RUNDIR` continues interrupted training <br>
 `tv-analyze --logdir PATH/TO/RUNDIR` evaluated trained model <br>

 ## Useful Flags & Variabels

-Here are some Flags which will be useful when working with KittiSeg and TensorVision.
+Here are some Flags which will be useful when working with KittiBox and TensorVision.
 All flags are avaible across all scripts.

 `--hypes` : specify which hype-file to use <br>
 `--logdir` : specify which logdir to use <br>